datacommonsorg/website/webdriver-chrome/README.md

 Note: You may need to contact Data Commons team to get permission to push image into `datcom-ci` project.

-## How to update the Docker image with newer chromedriver version
+## How to update the Docker image with a newer ChromeDriver version

-You can change the `VERS` argument in `Dockerfile` and `_VERS` argument in `cloudbuild.yaml` file with the chromedriver version you want, then run the above command.
+You can change the `VERS` argument in `Dockerfile` and `_VERS` argument in `cloudbuild.yaml` file with the ChromeDriver version you want, then run the above command.